fidelity/jurity/docsrc/about.rst

 About Algorithmic Fairness
 ==========================

-Below, see the mathematical definition for each fairness metric in the library.
+Below, see the mathematical definition for each of the fairness metrics in the library.

 - Average odds denotes the average of difference in FPR and TPR for group 1 and group 2.